cxb3rf1lth/cybersec-hub/src/prd.md

 **Why it matters**: Enables cybersecurity professionals to develop, share, and collaborate on security tools, scripts, and research in a familiar Git-like environment
 **Success criteria**: Users can create repositories, edit code with syntax highlighting, manage issues, create pull requests, and collaborate on security tools

+### Project Templates & Tool Repositories
+**What it does**: Specialized cybersecurity project templates and curated tool repositories categorized by security domains (penetration testing, forensics, automation, etc.)
+**Why it matters**: Accelerates development by providing proven starting points for common security tasks and centralized access to essential security tools
+**Success criteria**: Users can discover, use, and contribute templates and tool collections; templates include complete setup instructions and usage examples

 ### Advanced Code Editor
 **What it does**: Full-featured code editor with syntax highlighting for 15+ languages, real-time collaboration, file management, and code execution capabilities
 **Why it matters**: Provides a professional development environment for creating security tools, scripts, and proof-of-concept exploits